tacman/msgphp/docs/cookbook/configuring-doctrine-orm.md

         MsgPhp\SomeDomain\Entity\SomeEntity: App\Entity\SomeEntity
 ```

+!!! note
-See also the [reference](../reference/entities.md) page for all available entities provided per domain.
+    See the [reference](../reference/entities.md) page for all available entities provided per domain

+!!! info
-When using a default entity _field-_ or _feature-trait_ its ORM mapping is configured automatically.
-You can override it
+    When using a default entity _field-_ or _feature-trait_ a default ORM mapping is configured automatically

-on a per-property basis.
+!!! info

-_The required entities of a MsgPHP bundle are automatically created, including ORM mapping and configuration, when using
+    When using Symfony Flex the required entities of a MsgPHP bundle are automatically created, including ORM mapping
-Symfony Flex._
+    and configuration

 ## Mapping Identifiers